Mona Smith (artist): Early life and education

-Smith is a member of the Sisseton-Wahpeton Oyate, a Native American tribe with a reservation in northeastern South Dakota.
+Smith is a citizen of the Sisseton-Wahpeton Oyate, a Native American tribe with a reservation in northeastern South Dakota.
 Smith's mother left the reservation at 17 years old after receiving a scholarship to a Kentucky junior college.
 Subsequently, Smith was raised in Red Wing, Minnesota.
 She attended the Villa Maria Academy for Girls, a boarding school, before matriculating at Webster College in St. Louis, Missouri.
 She focused on women's studies as a graduate student at Minnesota State University, Mankato.
 While there, she attended her first videography workshop and became interested in film-making.
 She starting working with Nan Toskey, who became a mentor and collaborator on early work.
 After she decided to commit to film-making as a career, Smith supported herself for a time by creating commercial advertisements, documentaries and educational pieces.

 Career

 Smith's created her first Native-focused short film in 1986, "Heartbeat Drumbeat", for the Minnesota Indian Women's Resource Center.

 Smith directed several short films with topics at the intersection of Native culture and health, including Her Giveaway: A Spiritual Journey with AIDS (1988) and Honored by the Moon (1990).
-Her Giveaway is a 45 minute film that tells the story of Carole Lafavor, as she reflects on life as an HIV-positive Ojibwe woman.
+Her Giveaway is a 45-minute film that tells the story of Carole Lafavor, as she reflects on life as an HIV-positive Ojibwe woman.
 Smith believed the piece would have a small audience of a few local tribes, however it found a broader reach, largely "because Carole's story was one that people of all kinds could connect with."
 Honored by the Moon is a 15-minute documentary focusing on the place of gay and lesbian people within tribal communities, and intersperses contemporary coming-out stories with a historical perspectives.

 From 2004 to 2005, Smith's project "Cloudy Waters: Dakota Reflections on the River" was featured at the Minnesota History Center.
 The multimedia artwork portrayed the Mississippi River from the perspective of the Dakota people, and used water, ambient sound, video and still images to provide the experience.
 The audio component of "Cloudy Waters" is permanently installed in the courtyard at the Mill City Museum in Minneapolis, Minnesota; the installation has been mounted at the Experiential Gallery of Virginia Tech (2010), in Galway, Ireland and at the Goodhue County Historical Society and the Science Museum of Minnesota.

 In 2006, Smith's "City Indians" exhibit explored the place of the Dakota people in the Twin Cities of Minnesota.
 Smith noted that the city of Minneapolis and specifically the juncture of the Minnesota and Mississippi rivers "is where the Dakota people began."

 Smith submitted a self-portrait "Between" to the Ancient Traders Gallery exhibition, "Hokah!" featuring portraits from 27 Native American artists.
 Smith's piece was described as showing "a sadly distorted Indian face pressed between two rocks and the date 2012, the 150th anniversary of the Dakota wars that signaled the end of her people's autonomy."